SkyBlueRW/SkyBlueRW.github.io/_posts/2023-06-21-The-"Maximum-Diversification-Frontier".md

 #### Let's go for diversification ! <a name="subparagraph1"></a>

 Diversification has long been regarded as a fundamental principle since the advent of modern portfolio theory.
-Renowned Nobel Prize laureate Harry Markowitz once famously stated that "diversification is the only free lunch" in investing.
+The renowned Nobel Prize laureate Harry Markowitz is reported to have said "diversification is the only free lunch" in investing.
 The prevailing belief is that in a rational market over long term, only non-diversifiable systematic risks (those covary with stochastic discount factor, consumption...etc) are rewarded with expected returns.
-Therefore, efficient diversification, which reduces idiosyncratic risk (at least in an unconditional context without additional information), is considered crucial for enhancing risk-adjusted returns.
+Therefore, efficient diversification, which reduces idiosyncratic risk, is considered crucial for enhancing risk-adjusted returns (at least in an unconditional context without additional information).

 In line with this concept, Maximum Diversification (MD) is introduced to exploit the imperfect correlations among securities within the investment universe.
 More formally, MD seeks to maximize the diversification ratio, which is defined as the weighted average volatility over the portfolio volatility.
 In cases where all securities move in perfect harmony, this ratio can reach a maximum value of 1.
-By targeting the diversification ratio as the optimization objective, MD overweights securities that exhibit low correlations with others, resulting in a straightforward and intuitive implementation of the diversification principle.

 $$
 \begin{aligned}